-However it is the farcical events of the 15 October 2007, when Ming Campbell resigned as party leader, which

-"When Nick Clegg mentioned that every member would be getting a copy of Make It Happen, even he seemed astounded that no one on the FE seemed to know anything about it" perhaps best sum up how highly regarded the FE is seen by the party hierarchy - that same hierarchy which has finally come out of the shadows following the Bones Commission.
-The COG - or Chief Officers Group - has been in existence for some time but only in recent months has it come to the fore.
+However it is the farcical events of the 15 October 2007, when Ming Campbell resigned as party leader, which perhaps best sum up how highly regarded the FE is seen by the party hierarchy - that same hierarchy which has finally come out of the shadows following the Bones Commission.
+The COG or Chief Officers Group - has been in existence for some time but only in recent months has it come to the fore.
 I remember at one of my first meetings having to ask an FE member of long standing what the initials stood for and who was a member.